-Board members can choose to be reimbursed for out of pocket expenses incurred in the course of Board business as approved by the Board.
-The annual rates will be documented as per the Expense Reimbursement Policy in the CCF Governance Manual.
+Board members can choose to be reimbursed for out-of-pocket expenses incurred in the course of Board business as approved by the GM.
+The annual rates will be documented as per the Expense Reimbursement Policy in the Governance Manual.

-Approved Board and GM expenses will be reimbursed if accompanied by proper documentation and if within the limits as specified by the Board of Directors.
+Approved Board and GM expenses will be reimbursed if accompanied by proper documentation and if within the limits as specified by the policy.

 - 1. Mileage rate and expense limits will be set and reviewed annually.
 All expenses must be related to approved functions and associated costs. - 2.
-All expense reports will be submitted within one month after the expense is incurred. - 3.
+Directors will submit for reimbursement within 60 days. - 3.
 Original receipts must be included with all expense reports.